Today In History logo TIH

 1683

-Qing naval commander Shi Lang sailed to Taiwan and accepted the formal surrender of Zheng Keshuang after the decisive Battle of Penghu.
-This capitulation ended the Tungning kingdom's two-decade resistance and brought Taiwan under direct imperial Chinese administration for the first time, a status it would hold for over two centuries.
+Qing naval commander Shi Lang sailed to Taiwan and accepted the formal surrender of Zheng Keshuang after the decisive Battle of Penghu had destroyed the island's naval defenses.
+The capitulation ended the Tungning kingdom's two-decade resistance to Qing rule, a holdout established by the family of Ming loyalist Koxinga after the dynasty's fall on the mainland.
+Taiwan was incorporated into Fujian Province and placed under direct imperial Chinese administration for the first time, a status it would hold for over two centuries until Japan seized the island in 1895.

 1739